-A Tribunal is established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (Can.
+A Tribunal is established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
 369, 1419).
-As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church - the salvation of souls (Can.
+As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church - the salvation of souls (c.
 1752).

 The Tribunal interprets and applies the laws of the Church in the protection and vindication of rights as well as the determination of the status of persons in the Church.
 Although the majority of its work is resolving questions of marital invalidity, the Tribunal may deal with other sacramental matters as well.
 Tribunal staff members are available to answer questions or to give presentations on the law as it applies to the life of the Church and her members.